BharathSrinath/Web-Development/3.backend/node-stack/about-node.md

 # What is Node?
     # Until recently we could run JS code only in a web-browser (client side).
 Node is JS runtime that executes code outside of the browser.
+    # JS was designed to run within web browsers, executed by the browser's JS engine (like V8 in Chrome).
+There was no standalone JS runtime environment for server-side execution.
+    # Also, JS in the browser lacked the necessary APIs and libraries required for server-side operations such as file I/O, networking, and process management.
-    # For server side we relied on python/ruby/php.
-Now JS can be used in server side too with the help of NodeJs.
+    # For server side, languages used are Java/Python/Ruby/Php, etc. But now JS can be used in server side too with the help of NodeJs.
     # Even before node we had Netscape's 'Livewire Pro Web' which can do the same but only for linux and macos.

 # What can we build with Node?